The Blair Witch Project: Fictional legend

-The backstory for the film is a legend fabricated by Sánchez and Myrick which is detailed in the Curse of the Blair Witch, a mockumentary broadcast on the SciFi Channel on July 12, 1999.
-Sánchez and Myrick also maintain a website which adds further details to the legend.
+The backstory for the film is a legend fabricated by Sánchez and Myrick which is detailed in the Curse of the Blair Witch, a mockumentary broadcast on the Sci-Fi Channel on July 12, 1999.
+Sánchez and Myrick also maintained a website which added further details to the legend.

 The legend describes the killings and disappearances of some of the residents of Blair, Maryland (a fictitious town on the site of Burkittsville, Maryland) from the 18th to 20th centuries.
 Residents blamed these occurrences on the ghost of Elly Kedward, a Blair resident accused of practicing witchcraft in 1785 and sentenced to death by exposure.
-The Curse of the Blair Witch presents the legend as real, complete with manufactured newspaper articles, newsreels, television news reports, and staged interviews.
+Curse of the Blair Witch presents the legend as real, complete with manufactured newspaper articles, newsreels, television news reports, and staged interviews.

 Release

-The Blair Witch Project premiered as a Midnight Screening on Saturday, January 23, 1999 at the Sundance Film Festival, and opened Wednesday, July 14, at the Angelika Film Center in New York City before expanding to 25 cities at the weekend.
+The Blair Witch Project premiered as a Midnight Screening on Saturday, January 23, 1999, at the Sundance Film Festival, and opened Wednesday, July 14, at the Angelika Film Center in New York City before expanding to 25 cities at the weekend.
 It expanded nationwide on July 30.

 Television broadcast

 For its basic cable premiere in October 2001 on FX, two deleted scenes were reinserted during the end credits of the film.
-Neither deleted scene has ever been officially released.
+Neither deleted scene had ever been officially released until Second Sight Films' Blu-ray release in November of 2024.

 Home media

 The Blair Witch Project was released on VHS and DVD on October 22, 1999 by Artisan, presented in a 1.33:1 windowboxed aspect ratio and Dolby Digital 2.0 audio.
 Special features include the documentary Curse of the Blair Witch, a five-minute Newly Discovered Footage, audio commentary, production notes, and cast and crew biographies.
 The audio commentary presents directors Daniel Myrick, Eduardo Sánchez, and producers Rob Cowie, Mike Monello and Gregg Hale, in which they discuss the film's production.
 The Curse of the Blair Witch feature provides an in-depth look inside the creation of the film.
 More than $15 million was spent to market the home video release of the film.

 The film's Blu-ray version was released on October 5, 2010, by Lionsgate.
 Best Buy and Lionsgate had an exclusive release of the Blu-ray made available on August 29 the same year.
+Additionally, in 2024, British label Second Sight Films completed a restored version of the film from new digital transfers of the video & film elements, approved by the producers and directors, which was released in the UK on November 11 that year.